EYBlockchain/starlight/README.md

 `npm test` <-- you may need to edit the test file (`zapps/MyContract/orchestration/test.mjs`) with appropriate parameters before running!

+It's impossible for a compiler to tell which order functions must be called in, or the range of inputs that will work.
+Dont't worry - If you know how to test the input Zolidity contract, you'll know how to test the zApp.
+The signatures of the original functions are the same as the output nodejs functions.
+There are instructions in the output `test.mjs` on how to edit it.

 All the above use Docker in the background.
 If you'd like to see the Docker logging, run `docker-compose -f docker-compose.zapp.yml up` in another window before running.

 **NB: rerunning the test will not work**, as the test script restarts the containers to ensure it runs an initialisation, removing the relevant dbs.
 If you'd like to rerun it from scratch, down the containers with `docker-compose -f docker-compose.zapp.yml down` and delete the file `zapps/myContract/orchestration/common/db/preimage.json` before rerunning `npm test`.